-- 1. An applicant that is required to plant the buffer to meet establishment or mitigation requirements shall apply the planting standards set forth in COMAR 27.01.09.01-2 and 01-4, or its successors. - 2.
-A variance to the planting and mitigation standards of this chapter is not permitted. - F. Required Submittal of Buffer Management Plans. - An applicant that is required to plant the buffer to meet establishment or mitigation requirements shall submit a Simplified, Minor, or Major Buffer Management Plan in accordance with COMAR 27.01.09.01-3, or its successors, and as described in 21.54.105(F)(8) below.
-The provisions of this section do not apply to maintaining an existing grass lawn or an existing garden in the buffer. - 1.
-Any permit for a development activity that requires buffer establishment or buffer mitigation shall not be issued until a Buffer Management Plan is approved by the Director of Planning and Zoning. - 2.
-An applicant may not obtain final approval of a subdivision application until the Buffer Management Plan has been reviewed and approved by the Director of Planning and Zoning. - 3.
-The Director of Planning and Zoning may not approve a Buffer Management Plan unless: - a.
-The plan clearly indicates that all planting standards under Subsection E of this section shall be met; and - b.
-Appropriate measures are in place for the long-term protection and maintenance of all buffer areas as approved by the Director of Planning and Zoning. - 4.
-For a Buffer Management Plan that is the result of an authorized disturbance to the buffer, a permit authorizing final use and occupancy shall not be issued until the applicant: - a.
-Completes the implementation of a Buffer Management Plan; or - b.
-Provides financial assurance to cover the costs for: - i.
-Materials and installation; and - ii.
-If the mitigation or establishment requirement is at least 5,000 square feet, longterm survivability requirements as set forth in COMAR 27.01.09.01-2, or its successors. - 5.
-If an applicant fails to implement a Buffer Management Plan, that failure shall constitute a violation of this chapter.
-A permit for development activity shall not be issued for a property that has the violation. - 6.
-An applicant shall post a subdivision with permanent signs prior to final recordation in accordance with COMAR 27.01.09.01-2, or its successors. - 7.
-Buffer Management Plans that include natural regeneration shall follow the provisions of COMAR 27.01.09.01-4, or its successors.
+1 27.01.09.01-2, or its successors.
+2 2.
+Mitigation for slope stabilization per Section 21.54.050(B)(3) and for direct riparian 3 access per Section 21.54.050(B)(4) is permitted at a ratio of 1:1 for the area of 4 disturbance in the buffer.
+5 3.
+All unauthorized development activities in the buffer shall be mitigated at a ratio of 4:1 6 for the area of disturbance in the buffer.
+7 4.
+Planting for mitigation shall be planted onsite within the buffer.
+If mitigation planting 8 cannot be located within the buffer, then the Director of Planning and Zoning may 9 permit planting in the following order of priority: 10 a.
+On-site and adjacent to the buffer; and 11 b.
+On-site elsewhere in the Critical Area.
+12 5.
+The installation or cultivation of new lawn or turf in the buffer is prohibited.
+13 E. Buffer Planting Standards 14 1.
+An applicant that is required to plant the buffer to meet establishment or mitigation 15 requirements shall apply the planting standards set forth in COMAR 27.01.09.01-2 and 16 01-4, or its successors.
+17 2.
+A variance to the planting and mitigation standards of this chapter is not permitted.
+18 F. Required Submittal of Buffer Management Plans.
+19 An applicant that is required to plant the buffer to meet establishment or mitigation 20 requirements shall submit a Simplified, Minor, or Major Buffer Management Plan in 21 accordance with COMAR 27.01.09.01-3, or its successors, and as described in 22 21.54.105(F)(8) below.
+The provisions of this section do not apply to maintaining an 23 existing grass lawn or an existing garden in the buffer.
+24 1.
+Any permit for a development activity that requires buffer establishment or buffer 25 mitigation shall not be issued until a Buffer Management Plan is approved by the 26 Director of Planning and Zoning.
+27 2.
+An applicant may not obtain final approval of a subdivision application until the Buffer 28 Management Plan has been reviewed and approved by the Director of Planning and 29 Zoning.
+30 3.
+The Director of Planning and Zoning may not approve a Buffer Management Plan 31 unless: 32 a.
+The plan clearly indicates that all planting standards under Subsection E of this 33 section shall be met; and 34 b.
+Appropriate measures are in place for the long-term protection and maintenance 35 of all buffer areas as approved by the Director of Planning and Zoning.
+36 4.
+For a Buffer Management Plan that is the result of an authorized disturbance to the 37 buffer, a permit authorizing final use and occupancy shall not be issued until the 38 applicant: 39 a.
+Completes the implementation of a Buffer Management Plan; or 40 b.
+Provides financial assurance to cover the costs for: 41 i.
+Materials and installation; and 42 ii.
+If the mitigation or establishment requirement is at least 5,000 square feet, 43 long-term survivability requirements as set forth in COMAR 27.01.09.01- 44 2, or its successors.